Clemapfel/jluna/docs/manual.md

 ### Minimize (Un)Boxing

 By far the easiest way to completely tank a programs' performance is to unnecessarily box/unbox values constantly.
 If our program requires operation `A`, `B`, `C` Julia-side and `X`, `Y`, `Z` C++-side, it's very important to execute everything in a way that minimizes the number of box/unbox calls.
 So:
 `ABC <unbox> XYZ <box>` rather than `A <unbox> X <box> B <unbox> Y <box>`, etc..
 This may seem obvious when abstracted like this, but in a complex application, it's easy to forget.
-Knowing what calls cause box/unboxing is essential to avoiding pitfalls, because of this it sometimes encouraged to not shy away from handling pure `Any*`, just make sure to also manually control the garbage collector.
+Knowing what calls cause box/unboxing is essential to avoiding pitfalls, because of this it sometimes encouraged to not shy away from handling pure `unsafe::Value*`, just make sure to also manually control the garbage collector.

 Lastly, though it is cumbersome, manually implementing box/unbox calls instead of going through `Usertype<T>` often gives more freedom to optimize.
 Advanced users are therefore encouraged to consider this method more frequently, at the cost of convenience.